 Problems logging in?
 Contact the USC Annenberg Digital Lounge.

-Sign up for a training workshop for USC Annenberg faculty on Tuesday, April 7th.
+Review a recording of a custom training workshop for USC Annenberg faculty or sign up for an upcoming VoiceThread workshop.
 Additionally, here are some helpful guides to get you started on creating and sharing your VoiceThreads:

 - Create a VoiceThread